Hong Kong new year marches: 2010 march

 In a 2009 directive from Beijing, the Hong Kong government said direct elections for the chief executive would come in 2017, and the legislature would not be fully elected until 2020.
 Five pro-democracy camp legislators planned to resign en masse from Legislative Council of Hong Kong.
 In December 2009, HK launched a proposal to increase the election committee seats for the chief executive from 800 to 1,200 individuals.
-On 1 January 2010, protesters called for the release of Chinese activist Liu Xiaobo, drafter of Charter 08, was sentenced to 11 years in prison just a month earlier.
+On 1 January 2010, protesters called for the release of Chinese activist Liu Xiaobo, drafter of Charter 08, who had been sentenced to 11 years in prison just a month earlier.
 The protest also came four days after Donald Tsang, Hong Kong's chief executive, was given a warning by China’s leadership to resolve deep-rooted conflicts.

 Police security was put up around the Beijing liaison office in HK.
 Layers of railings and human chains were set up protecting the building, and more than 1,000 police officers were deployed.
 About 10 activists, mostly supporters of the League of Social Democrats, broke through a cordon and stormed into the liaison office.
 Des Voeux Road was forced to close for an hour.
 Two police officers and one protester was injured.
 The protesters did not leave until 7:45pm when league members were allowed to lay a mock coffin at the building's back entrance.